 Falling somewhere in between the white and black hats, gray hat hackers don’t generally leak data or bring down systems.
 But they might illegally search a private system for vulnerabilities, then contact the owner and offer to fix a previously unknown issue — for a hefty fee.

 Gray hat hackers may also engage in unethical behavior if they see the potential to benefit the common good.
 For example, when the Russia-Ukraine War began in February 2022, “hacktivist” collective Anonymous announced it was waging its own cyber war against the Russian government.
 Anonymous has since taken a variety of actions, including hacking state databases and leaking massive amounts of information.

 With data leaks often in the headlines, it’s important to note that not every breach is the work of a black hat hacker.
 Security incidents can be accidental, like when an employee unknowingly leaks customers’ information onto the internet, or a security team doesn’t properly encrypt sensitive data.

 What’s the difference between a hacker and a cybercriminal?

-Cybercriminals are people who use computers or the internet to commit crimes.
-Both black- and gray-hat hackers may break the law, effectively becoming cybercriminals.
+Cybercriminals use computers or the internet to commit crimes.
+Both black and gray hat hackers may break the law, effectively becoming cybercriminals.

-On the other end of the spectrum, there are organized crime groups who use the internet to buy and sell illegal goods — think weapons and drugs — or broker unlawful services.
+On the other end of the spectrum, there are organized crime groups who use the internet to sell stolen or illegal goods or broker unlawful services.
 Corporations may break the law by engaging in cyber espionage, while nation-states have been known to hire cybercriminals to spy on other governments, steal information, or otherwise engage in cyber warfare.

 The terms hacker, cybercriminal, and identity thief are often used interchangeably — and inaccurately.

 While we can’t always control what happens to our data, we can be vigilant about protecting our identities, both online and in the physical world.